-Daily class exercises may be given in class to prepare you for the exams and portfolio items.
+Daily class exercises will be given in class to prepare you for the writing portions of the exams.
 Although class exercises may not be graded, they are an important source of feedback from the instructor to prepare you for the written exams.
 These are your opportunity to get one-on-one work with the instructor.